5 Stage Pre-Purchase Exam

 The first stage of the vetting is a preliminary examination with the horse stabled and any abnormal behaviour, signs of unsuitable temperament, etc will be noted.
-The vet will also note the general condition of the horse and then move onto examining the horse examining the heart, lungs and eyes.
+The vet will observe the general condition of the horse before moving onto examining the horse examining the heart, lungs and eyes.

-The vet will then examine the horse outside whilst stood on a level surface to allowing to ensure that the horse’s weight is distributed evenly and that it stands straight.
-The vet will examine the horse all over to check the eyes, nostrils, lymph glands, muscular development, spine and limbs and also to check for wounds, swellings, growths, scars, heat, etc.
+The vet then examines the horse outside whilst stood on a level surface to allowing to ensure that the horse’s weight is distributed evenly and that it stands straight.
+Next they examine the horse all over to check the eyes, nostrils, lymph glands, muscular development, spine and limbs and also to check for wounds, swellings, growths, scars, heat, etc.

-Once the vet has checked the horse over thoroughly the vet will view the horse at walk on a firm, flat surface to check that the horse shows regularity, suppleness and shows no sign of pain when moving.
+Once the horse has been checked thoroughly the vet views the horse at walk on a firm, flat surface to check that the horse shows regularity, suppleness and shows no sign of pain when moving.

 Stage 2 – In Hand Examination

-During Stage 2 the vet will require that the horse is trotted up on a flat, hard surface viewing the horse from behind, in front and from the side.
-The vet will look for regular, straight movement without restriction and any indication of lameness or pain.
+During Stage 2 the vet has the horse is trotted up on a flat, hard surface viewing the horse from behind, in front and from the side.
+The vet is looking for regular, straight movement without restriction and any indication of lameness or pain.

-The vet will also view the horse being turned and moved backwards to further assess the movement of the limbs.
-The vet may also carry out a flexion test – where each limb is lifted and held for a period and the vet views whether there is any abnormality in movement resulting from this.
+They also view the horse when turned and moved backwards to further assess the movement of the limbs.
+The vet will also carry out a flexion test – where each limb is lifted and held for a period and the vet views whether there is any abnormality in movement resulting from this.
 The flexion test can be useful in assessing seriousness of problems already identified and can expose lameness problems not otherwise found.
 However, flexion tests can cause lameness if applied too vigorously and so any doubt over the results of this part of the test should be discussed fully with the vet once vetting is completed.

 Stage 3 – Strenuous Exercise

-The vet will then watch the horse carrying out strenuous exercise in order to note the horse’s respiration and heart rate.
+Here the vet watches the horse carrying out strenuous exercise in order to note the horse’s respiration and heart rate.
 If the horse is unbroken then exercise will be carried out on the lunge, otherwise the horse will normally be ridden.
-The horse will be required to walk, trot and canter with the vet listening for abnormal sounds and at the end of the exercise the vet will examine the heart and lungs.
+The horse is required to walk, trot and canter with the vet listening for abnormal sounds and at the end of the exercise the vet will examine the heart and lungs.

 Stage 4 – Rest Period